Saelyria/Braid/README.md

 Figuring out how to pass events like when a button is pressed or text is entered on a cell back up to your view controller is always a hassle, usually involving conformance to a bunch of different delegate protocols.
-To solve this, Tableau also gives you the ability for your cells to declare custom event enums on your cells that can be observed on your binding chains.
-This is done by conforming your cell to the
-`ViewEventEmitting` protocol and giving it a `ViewEvent` enum, like this:
+To solve this, Tableau also gives you the ability for your cells to declare custom event enums that can be observed on your binding chains.
+This is done by conforming your cell to the `ViewEventEmitting` protocol and giving it a `ViewEvent` enum, like this:

 ```swift
 class MyCustomTableViewCell: UITableViewCell, ViewEventEmitting {